What is smishing & how to protect your business and customers

 In 2021 the Federal Trade Commission logged 378,119 fraud complaints about unwanted text messages, including smishing attempts.
 A scammer can target anyone, but those unaware of how to protect themselves are at a higher risk of falling for the scam.
 According to a MEF report from 2017, there are 14 types of frauds that scammers can do within business messaging, and smishing is one of them.
 There are, in turn, many different types of smishing scams, including fake customer support questions, delivery notifications, invoice confirmations, password resets, two-factor authentication, and gift card offers.

-So, what can a scam lead to?
-Scammers want to receive personal information from the receiver, such as account usernames and passwords, Social Security numbers, date of birth, credit card numbers, PIN codes, or other sensitive information.
+So, what can a SMS scam lead to?
+Fraudsters want to receive personal information from the receiver, such as account usernames and passwords, Social Security numbers, date of birth, credit card numbers, PIN codes, or other sensitive information.
 After coming across this sensitive information, scammers use it to carry out crimes like identity theft and financial fraud.

-How to identify a scam
+How to identify a SMS scam

 To protect yourself from smishing scams, it's important to be cautious when receiving text messages from unknown or unverified sources.
 Here are a few tips for identifying a smishing scam: